Tesla (2012-24)

 and all accompanying fasteners.

-2If the drivers front airbag has
+2If the driver’s front airbag has

 deployed, replace the steering wheel assembly.